Sleep

 Getting another hour of sleep should be good news, right?
 Mostly, yes.

-“This is the time of year where it’s actually easier because we’re moving the clocks back,” says Beth Malow, M.D., director of the Vanderbilt Sleep Center.
+“This is the time of year where it’s actually easier because we’re moving the clocks back,” said Dr. Beth Malow, director of the Vanderbilt Sleep Center.
 “We’re getting an extra hour of sleep and it’s lighter in the morning.
 This is the good part of it.
 Take advantage of that.”

 Our bodies have a 24-hour circadian rhythm that naturally follows the sun.
 That internal body clock doesn’t really care what any of your external clocks say (although your boss certainly will).
 It won’t be a tough transition for most of us with that delicious extra hour of sleep we get each November.
 It’s the advent of daylight saving time in the spring, when we lose that hour, that we really have to watch out for.

 If you’re wondering how daylight saving time came about in the first place, allow us to save you the Google search.
-We set clocks ahead one hour in the spring so that there’s extra sunlight at the end of the day during the summer months.
-This made a lot more sense in the early 1900s, when we were an agrarian society.
-Modern proponents say it helps promote more retail shopping and outdoor activities, among other things.
+We set clocks ahead one hour in the spring so that there’s extra sunlight at the end of the day during the summer months to save electricity costs.
+This made a lot more sense in the early 1900s than it does now, when we use electricity 24/7, and also electric lighting is less expensive.
+Modern proponents say it helps promote more retail shopping and outdoor activities, although the morning light of standard time is healthier for promoting sleep and improving mood.

 While few grumble about the autumnal switch back to standard time, some people frankly never quite adjust to that lost hour of spring.
 Not every country uses daylight saving time, and there are plenty of advocates here who think it’s high time we got rid of it altogether — including Malow.

-“I think it would be great to eliminate it,” she says.
-“When we were farmers, we needed it.
-Now it just disrupts the whole situation.
-Particularly in the spring, it’s very disruptive because you lose an hour of sleep.”
+“I think it would be great to eliminate it,” she said.
+“It just disrupts the whole situation.
+Particularly in the spring, it’s very disruptive because you lose an hour of sleep and our internal clocks are off sync by an hour with the outside world for eight months of the year while we are on daylight saving time.”

-In the meantime, if you’re someone who suffers from poor sleep patterns, try to avoid spending your extra hour Sunday bingeing on a “Doctor Who” marathon.
+In the meantime, if you’re someone who suffers from poor sleep patterns, try to avoid spending your extra hour when we fall back by bingeing on a “Doctor Who” marathon.
 You’re going to regret not using the opportunity to snooze when daylight saving time kicks in again next March.

-If you have lingering sleep issues, talk with your healthcare provider about finding a sleep disorder program.
-Vanderbilt’s Sleep Disorders Center can help.
+If you have lingering sleep issues, talk with your health care provider about finding a sleep disorder program.
+Vanderbilt’s Sleep Disorders Center experts are dedicated to helping improve the quality of sleep for their patients, enhancing their quality of life.